dask/dask/docs/source/futures.rst

 In the section above we saw that you could have multiple clients running at the same time, each of which generated and manipulated futures.
-These clients can coordinate with each other using Dask ``Queues`` and ``Variables``, which can communicate futures or small bits of data between clients sensibly.
+These clients can coordinate with each other using Dask ``Queue`` and ``Variable`` objects, which can communicate futures or small bits of data between clients sensibly.

 Dask queues follow the API for the standard Python Queue, but now move futures or small messages between clients.
 Queues serialize sensibly and reconnect